Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Considerations in Linear Mixed Models for Cross-Sectional SW-CRTs

-To account for potential variation across clusters in the magnitude of intervention effect, we also consider an random intervention effect,\cite{Hemming2018b} which can be expressed as $v_i \times Z_{ij}$.
-Here, $v_i \sim \calN(0, \tau_v^2)$ is the random intervention effect quantifying the departure from the cluster-specific intervention effect relative to the average $\delta$ (or $\delta(s)$).
-In Table \ref{table:ICC}, we summarize ICC-related parameters under EXCH, NE, DTD, and CTD structures with or without an random intervention.
-As a side note, the definitions of the within- and between-period ICCs are different under control and intervention conditions in the presence of an random intervention effect.
-Therefore, we let $\rho_0$, $\rho_1$ be the within-period ICC under control and intervention, respectively.
-We further introduce the cluster autocorrelation coefficient (CAC), which is the ratio of between- and within-ICCs and is generally smaller than one because the variance component for the random cluster-by-period interaction is typically greater than zero.\cite{Hooper2016} For the DTD structure, the CAC measures the decay rate per period.\cite{Kasza2019a}
+To account for potential variation in the magnitude of the intervention effect across clusters, we also consider a random intervention effect,\cite{Hemming2018b} expressed as $v_i \times Z_{ij}$, where $v_i \sim \calN(0, \tau_v^2)$ quantifies the departure of the cluster-specific intervention effect from the average $\delta$ (or $\delta(s)$).
+In Table~ \ref{table:ICC}, we summarize the ICC-related parameters under the EXCH, NE, DTD, and CTD structures, both with and without a random intervention effect.
+We note that this parameterization assumes $v_i$ is independent of all other random effects, which imposes an implicit ordering on the within-cluster correlations: the within-period ICC under intervention is constrained to be at least as large as that under control.\cite{Hemming2018b} We keep this independence assumption in our simulation study for simplicity, and revisit it in the real data application in Section~ \ref{sec:empirical}.
+In the presence of a random intervention effect, the within- and between-period ICCs depend on the intervention condition, and we therefore let $\rho_0$ and $\rho_1$ denote the within-period ICC under control and intervention, respectively.
+Setting $\tau_v^2 = 0$ recovers the corresponding expressions in the absence of a random intervention effect, with the ICC-related parameters becoming identical under the control and intervention conditions.
+We further introduce the cluster autocorrelation coefficient (CAC), defined as the ratio of the between- and within-period ICCs.
+The CAC is generally smaller than one because the variance component for the random cluster-by-period interaction is greater than zero.\cite{Hooper2016} For the DTD structure, the CAC measures the decay rate per period.\cite{Kasza2019a}